grokking-sc/grokking-sc/README.md

 In order to serve `index.html` using a simple http-server, follow the following steps

-1. Start the VM as normal, but add the additional flag `-nic user,hostfwd=tcp:8000-:8000`.
+1. Start the VM as normal using the included `start.sh` or `start.bat` scripts (see the README included with the disk image) These scripts include port forwaring to the host system for port `8000`, which is not included in the base start scripts, so make sure to use the provided ones.
     This will enable host forwarding and allow you to access web demo from the host system.
-    For example, if using the ICFP provided `start.sh` script, the VM would usually be started with the `./start.sh` command on its own.
-    When enabling host forwarding, this becomes `./start.sh -nic user,hostfwd=tcp:8000-:8000`
 2. In the directory containing the artifact code (usually `~/grokking-sc`, run the following command
     ```
     python3 -m http.server --directory web-app/ 8000
     ```
-    Please make sure the web-app has been built before and inside the `web-app` directory both `all.js` and `examples.js` are present.
+    Please make sure the web-app has been built before and inside the `web-app` directory both `all.js` and `examples.js` are present (If they are not, run the `make build-web` target).
     The command will then host the web-demo locally and can be accessed in a browser from the host system
 3. In the host system, start a web browser and visit `127.0.0.1:8000` If everything worked, the web-demo should show up fully functional